-Projects, included in the capital programme, were prepared by Directors and managers in line with financial regulations and guidance.
-All projects were agreed by the relevant member of CMT and Portfolio Holder and are fully funded for their estimated cost.
+- 3.9.1.
+Projects, included in the capital investment programme, were prepared by Directors and managers in line with financial regulations and guidance.
+All projects were agreed by the relevant member of CMT and Cabinet Member and are fully funded for their estimated cost. - 3.9.2.
 Projects have been costed at outturn prices with many subject to tender after inclusion in the programme.
-This may lead to variance in the final costs.

-Departments are required to work within the given cash envelope so any under or over provision must be found within these limits.
+This may lead to variance in the final costs. - 3.9.3.
+Services are required to work within the given cash envelope so any under or over provision must be found within these limits.

-Capital Programme Risks
+Capital Investment Programme Risks

+3.9.4.
 The risk of the Council being unable to fund variations in the programme is minimal mainly due to phasing of projects.
 The Council is able to freeze parts of the programme throughout the year to ensure spend is within the agreed financial envelope, although this will have service implications.

-A further key risk to the capital programme is the ability of the Council to fully deliver it within the agreed timescales.

-In relation to the General Fund and HRA Capital Programme specifically for 2018/19 (including commitments from previous years and new starts):

-- i) The HRA Capital Programme will need to be contained within total programme cost by delaying or stopping specified schemes. - (ii) The General Fund Capital Budget is substantial but is based on the best information available in terms of project costs.
-What is less certain is the phasing of expenditure. - (iii) The strategic schemes identified in the Capital Programme will be closely monitored in-year. - (iv) That the funding identified for the approved Capital Programme is delivered and is prudent, affordable and sustainable.
+- 3.9.5.
+A further key risk to the capital investment programme is the ability of the Council to fully deliver it within the agreed timescales. - 3.9.6.
+In relation to the General Fund and HRA Capital Investment Programme specifically for 2020/21 (including commitments from previous years and new starts): - a) The HRA Capital Investment Programme will need to be contained within total programme cost by delaying or stopping specified schemes. - b) The General Fund Capital Budget is substantial but is based on the best information available in terms of project costs.
+What is less certain is the phasing of expenditure. - c) The strategic schemes identified in the Capital Investment Programme will be closely monitored in-year. - d) That the funding identified for the approved Capital Investment Programme is delivered and is prudent, affordable and sustainable.